wbuz24/grad-research/resources/markdown/DISK-IMG.md

 # Build a disk image for RISC-V ubuntu
 This is for a full-system disk image for [gem5](https://www.gem5.org/) simulations.

+This documentation is adapted from the gem5 disk image [documentation](https://www.gem5.org/documentation/general_docs/fullsystem/disks).

 ## Dependencies

  - A statically compiled version of [RISC-V qemu](https://risc-v-getting-started-guide.readthedocs.io/en/latest/linux-qemu.html)